-m=audio 20000 RTP/AVP 0

-a=curr:qos e2e send

-a=des:qos optional e2e send

-a=des:qos mandatory e2e recv

-m=audio 20002 RTP/AVP 0

-a=curr:qos local sendrecv

-a=curr:qos remote none

-a=des:qos optional local sendrecv

-a=des:qos mandatory remote sendrecv
+m=audio 20000 RTP/AVP 0 a=curr:qos e2e send a=des:qos optional e2e send a=des:qos mandatory e2e recv m=audio 20002 RTP/AVP 0 a=curr:qos local sendrecv a=curr:qos remote none a=des:qos optional local sendrecv a=des:qos mandatory remote sendrecv

-5 Usage of the new SDP status parameters in the SIP offer/answer model
+5 Usage of preconditions with offer/answer

-Parameter negotiation in SIP is carried out using the offer answer model described in [4].
+Parameter negotiation in SIP is carried out using the offer/answer model described in [4].
 The idea behind this model is to provide a shared view of the session parameters for both user agents once the answer has been received by the offerer.
-This section describes which values can our new SDP attributes take in an answer depending on their value in the offer.
+This section describes which values our new SDP attributes can take in an answer depending on their value in the offer.

 To achieve a shared view of the status of a media stream, we define a model that consists of three tables: both user agents implement a local status table, and each offer/answer exchange has a transaction status table associated to it.
 The offerer generates a transaction status table identical to its local status table and sends it to the answerer in the offer.
-The answerer uses the information of this transaction status table to update its local status table.
+The anwerer uses the information of this transaction status table to update its local status table.
 The answerer also updates the transaction status table fields that were out of date and returns this table to the offerer in the answer.
 The offerer can then update its local status table with the information received in the answer.
 After this offer/answer exchange, the local status tables of both user agents are synchronised.
 They now have a common view of the status of the media stream.
 Sessions that involve several media streams implement these tables per media stream.
 Note, however, that this is a model of user agent behavior, not of software.
 An implementation is free to take any approach that replicates the external behavior this model defines.

-5.1 Generating an offer
+5.1Generating an offer

-Both user agents MUST implement a table, referred to as "local status table", reflecting the status of the resource reservation.
-Tables 1 and 2 show the format of this tables for both the end-to-end and the segmented status types.
+Both user agents MUST maintain local precondition status, which is referred to as a "local status" table".
+Tables 1 and 2 show the format of these tables for both the end-to-end and the segmented status types.
 For the end-to-end status type, the table contains two rows; one for each direction (i.e., send and recv).
 A value of "yes" in the "Current" field indicates that resource has been successfully reserved in the corresponding direction.
 "No" indicates that resources have not been reserved yet.
 The "Desired Strength" field indicates the strength of the preconditions in the corresponding direction.
 The table for the segmented status type contains four rows: both directions in the local access network and in the peer's access network.
 The meaning of the fields is the same as in the end-to-end case.

 Before generating an offer, the offerer MUST build a transaction status table with the current and the desired status for each media stream.
-The different values of the strength tag for the desired status attribute have the following semantics:
+The different values of the strength-tag for the desired status attribute have the following semantics:

-- None: no resource reservation is needed. - Optional: the user agents SHOULD try to provide resource reservation, but the session can continue regardless of whether this provision is possible or not. - Mandatory: the user agents MUST provide resource reservation.
+- None: no resource reservation is needed. - Optional: the user agents should try to provide resource reservation, but the session can continue regardless of whether this provision is possible or not. - Mandatory: the user agents MUST provide resource reservation.
 Otherwise, session establishment MUST NOT continue.